colinmorris/colinmorris.github.com/rbm/actors/index.md

 favicon: actor_favicon
 ---

-I trained a neural network on 1.5 million names of actors taken from IMDB, then asked it to generate some more.
-These are all new names, not existing in the training data.
+I trained a neural network on 1.5 million names of actors taken from IMDB, then asked it to generate some new ones.

 (My dataset was all-male, which is why you'll only see male names generated.)